edisonpapers/edison-gender-and-race/README.md

-# Race, Gender, and the American Patent System in the Age of Edison
+.ve-header "Race, Gender, and the American Patent System in the Age of Edison" https://edisondigital.rutgers.edu/iiif/N306103 "Poems by and about Thomas A. Edison" pct:30,30,60,40 center sticky -

-This exhibit is a collaboration between ==Edison Papers=={Q107417971} Director Paul Israel, intern Valentina Zambrano from the Rutgers Public History Certificate program, and Erin Mustard, who helps the project develop its digital and public humanities outreach.

 - [Home](/)
     - [Introduction](/introduction)